diazgio/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 [Reference add js to html file](https://www.w3schools.com/tags/tag_script.asp)

 #### Q88.
-What would be the result in the console of running this code?
+What would be the result in the console of running this next lines of code?

 ```js
 for (var i = 0; i < 5; i++) {